Community Guidelines

 Appeals

-If you believe we got it wrong, you can appeal.
+If you believe an enforcement decision was incorrect, you can appeal.

 How to appeal.
 Send an email to appeals@fluxer.app from the email address associated with your Fluxer account.
-State clearly which enforcement action you're appealing (for example, "7-day suspension on [date]" or "Community deletion"), explain why you believe the decision was incorrect, incomplete, or disproportionate, and include any relevant context or evidence.
+State which enforcement action you are appealing, explain why you believe the decision was incorrect, incomplete, or disproportionate, and include any relevant context or evidence.

 Process.
-We can only process appeals submitted from the email associated with the affected account.
-Please submit one appeal per enforcement action; multiple submissions about the same decision won't speed things up.
+Appeals can only be processed when submitted from the email associated with the affected account.
+One appeal per enforcement action, please; multiple submissions about the same decision will not speed things up.
 Submit your appeal within 60 days of receiving the enforcement notice.
-Temporary enforcement actions generally stay in place during review.
-We aim to respond promptly, though response times vary depending on volume and complexity.
+Temporary enforcement actions generally remain in place during review.
+Responses come as promptly as volume and complexity allow.

-After review, our decision on the appeal is generally final.
-However, we may revisit past decisions if new, material information comes to light or if we update our policies in relevant ways.
-If a complaint shows that the content wasn't illegal and didn't violate these guidelines or our terms, we'll reverse our decision without undue delay.
+After review, the appeal decision is generally final.
+Past decisions may be revisited if new, material information comes to light, or if we update our policies in relevant ways.
+If a complaint shows that content was not illegal and did not violate these guidelines or our terms, the decision is reversed without undue delay.

 Out-of-court dispute settlement (EU)

-If you're in the European Union and aren't satisfied with the outcome of our appeals process, you can refer the dispute to a certified out-of-court dispute settlement body under Article 21 of the EU Digital Services Act.
-You can find a list of certified bodies through the Digital Services Coordinator in your Member State.
-We'll engage in good faith with any certified body you select.
+If you are in the European Union and are not satisfied with the outcome of our appeals process, you can refer the dispute to a certified out-of-court dispute settlement body under Article 21 of the EU Digital Services Act.
+A list of certified bodies is available through the Digital Services Coordinator in your Member State.
+We will engage in good faith with any certified body you select.

 Special considerations